anandojha/qmmmrebind/docs/getting_started.rst

 * Make sure `anaconda3 <https://www.anaconda.com/>`_ is installed on the local machine.
 * Go to the `download <https://www.anaconda.com/products/individual>`_  page of anaconda3 and install the latest version of anaconda3.
-* Create a new conda environment with python = 3.8 with the following commands in the terminal:
+* Create a new conda environment with python = 3.8 and install the package with the following commands in the terminal:

 .. code-block:: python